 Check prices on places to stay in St. Pete/Clearwater

 Panama City Beach

-‘Girls Gone Wild’ had its roots Panama City, but the city’s heyday as a premier Spring Break destination has faded in the 6 years since city fathers enacted laws banning alcohol on the beach during March.
+‘Girls Gone Wild’ had its roots Panama City, but the city’s heyday as a premier Spring Break destination has faded in the decade since city fathers enacted laws banning alcohol on the beach during March.